AlbertVeli/cbw/README.md

 This git repository is not meant to improve upon cbw, only make it compile on modern UNIX-like systems, like OS X, FreeBSD and GNU/Linux.

-Current status: Not compiling.
+Current status: Compiling but crashing.
 You are welcome to help out ;-)

+Notes from ebfe (Michael Gehring):

+    echo "foobar" > data.cipher
+    LETTERSTATS=mss.stats BIGRAMSTATS=mss-bigram.stats TRIGRAMSTATS=trigrams.stats ./cbw data

+    starts up fine, though the terminal is mostly non-functional.

+For me it is not only non-functional, but actually crashing and core dumping.
+I am looking into it right now.